ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 We have maintain a reference to

--our PagerSlidingTabStrip component (responsible for drawing the tabs) -our ViewPager component (responsible for hosting the pages) -our PagerAdapter (responsible for providing the ViewPager with the pages).
+- our `PagerSlidingTabStrip` component (responsible for drawing the tabs)
+- our `ViewPager` component (responsible for hosting the pages)
+- our `PagerAdapter` (responsible for providing the ViewPager with the pages).

 We glue them together by setting the PagerAdapter on the ViewPager, and attaching the ViewPager to the PagerSlidingTabStrip component.